 It is the easternmost island of the Greater Antilles, but because of its proximity to the US Virgin Islands is also called Última Virgen, which is the last western island of the Lesser Antilles.
 It belongs to the state of Puerto Rico.
 Here are white sand beaches and crystal clear waters, it is an ideal destination for diving.
-There are no casinos, large hotels and golf courses, and the nightlife is not too lively.
-Place for those who love peace
+There are no casinos, large hotels, and golf courses, and the nightlife is not too lively.
+A place for those who love peace

 Maribor in Slovenia

 The second-largest city in Slovenia, it began to attract an audience of tourists.
 You can walk along the river in the old town and visit its 15th-century castle.
 In its surroundings are the vineyards of Zelen and Gewürztraminer.
 Between late June and mid-July, there is the biggest cultural festival in the city, the Lent Festival.

 Giethoorn in The Netherlands

 This small Dutch town is located just 90 minutes from Amsterdam and has so much charm to gasp.
 Giethoorn also called the Venice of the North, as the lagoon city, can be visited by boat: with traditional boats pushed to oars, or with small ferries.
 If the trip through the canals is crowded, you can choose to move through the narrow pedestrian streets and bridges by bicycle.